APartOfMe1/EpixBot/readme.md

 The other fields are optional, but it's recommended to fill in everything except `geniuskey` unless using music commands, in which case a genius lyrics api key is required for lyric searching.

+The `debugMode` field will log errors to the console if set to `true`.

 For emojis to work, you'll need to edit `/assets/emojis/emojis.json`.
 The emoji files can be found in `/assets/emojis/emoji-files`.
 Once uploaded, simply type the emoji name into discord prefaced with a `\`, and copy the result to the emojis.json file.
 For example: `\loading` would give you something similar to `<a:loading:605953089333231626>`.

 In order to use the bup command, you'll need [TiMidity++](https://sourceforge.net/projects/timidity/) and [FFmpeg](https://ffmpeg.org/).
 Be sure both are able to be used on the command line globally (on Windows this means adding them to your PATH).